hydrogeologger/soft_uart/README.md

 sudo apt install raspberrypi-kernel-headers
 ```
 If compilation error of kernel version not found, may need to install 'raspberrypi-kernel'
+May take roughly up to 30 mins
 ```
+sudo apt update
 sudo apt install raspberrypi-kernel raspberrypi-kernel-headers
 ```
+Make sure to reboot/restart system after kernel installation for kernel version to be updated.

 Run `make install`, as usual.
 ```